davidmcclure/cleanconfig/README.md

   inner: val3
 ```

 (Or, at least, keys + values in all the files have to collectively merge together into that structure.
-Theoretically you could have `key1` in one file and `key2` in another, if you so wish.)
+Theoretically you could have `key1` in one file and `key2` in another, if you wanted.)

 Then, use the `.read()` classmethod to parse the files and build the merged dictionary: